 In situ aerosol observations used here are obtained with the Langley Aerosol Research Group Experiment (LARGE) instrument package or both ACTIVATE and CAMP2Ex datasets.
-All aerosol measurements are made from a forward-facing, shrouded, solid diffuser inlet that efficiently samples particles with aerodynamic diameter less than 5.0 μm (McNaughton et al., 2007).
+All aerosol measurements are made from a forward-facing, shrouded, solid diffuser inlet that efficiently samples particles with aerodynamic diameter less than 5.0 μ m (McNaughton et al., 2007).
 Observations in cloud are excluded by requiring that the liquid water content observed by the (Fast) Cloud Droplet Probe (Stratton Park Engineering Company, Boulder, CO, USA) is below 0.02 g/cm3 and that the ambient relative humidity obtained by the Diode Laser Hygrometer (DLH Podolske et al., 2003) is below 100%.
-Data are reported at 1 Hertz resolution.

 In general, aerosol particles are dried before their properties are measured by in situ probes.
-However, their hygroscopicity is estimated by using a nephelometer (model 3563, TSI Inc., Minneapolis, MN, USA) to measure the aerosol scattering coefficient $\sigma_s$ at 550 nm for low humidity ("dry") conditions ( $RH_0$ ) and after exposing the aerosol to humid conditions with relative humidity RH, leading to the ratio (Ziemba et al., 2013)
+However, their hygroscopicity is estimated by using a nephelometer (model 3563, TSI Inc., Minneapolis, MN, USA) to measure the aerosol scattering coefficient σ_s at 550 nm for low humidity ("dry") conditions (RH_0) and after exposing the aerosol to humid conditions with relative humidity RH, leading to the ratio (Ziemba et al., 2013)

-315

-$$f(RH, RH_0) = \frac{\sigma_s(RH)}{\sigma_s(RH_0)}$$
+$$f(RH, RH_0) = \frac{\sigma_s(RH)}{\sigma_s(RH_0)}.
+(25)$$

-.
-(25)

-As discussed by Brock et al. (2016a), the aerosol scattering cross section is roughly proportional to the aerosol volume, and, hence f(RH) is approximate equivalent to the volume growth factor $g_V$ (Eq.
-7) when $RH_0 = 0\%$ .
+As discussed by Brock et al. (2016a), the aerosol scattering cross section is roughly proportional to the aerosol volume, and, hence f(RH) is approximate equivalent to the volume growth factor g_V (Eq.
+7) when $RH_0 = 0\%$.
 Based on this approximation and Eq.
 8, Brock et al. (2016a) proposed the parameterization

-$$f(RH,0\%) = 1 + \kappa{ext} \frac{RH}{1 - RH}.$$ (26)
+$$f(RH, 0\%) = 1 + \kappa{ext} \frac{RH}{1 - RH}.$$ (26)

-During the CAMPEx and ACTIVATE missions, the scattering coefficients are reported at dry conditions with $RH \approx 20\%$ and humid conditions with $RH \approx 80\%$ when both values exceed 5Mm-1.
+During the CAMP2Ex and ACTIVATE missions, the scattering coefficients are reported at dry conditions with $RH \approx 20\%$ and humid conditions with $RH \approx 80\%$ when both values exceed 5Mm-1.
 Using Eq.
-26, this leads to
+26, this leads to including particle size and κ itself.
+Based on the slope of linear fit through observed corresponding κ{ext} and κ values reported by Brock et al. (2016a), we use the approximation